hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/iroha.md

 ### Description of the Change

 Remove lock from WSV and make maps and sets mutable concurrently.
 It uses [dashmap](https://crates.io/crates/dashmap) crate for that.
-(It also uses [lockfree](https://crates.io/crates/lockfree) for the queue, stack...)

 ### Benefits